catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

   | e7adca02-5b8b-4c2e-9946-2e2eff55997a | front-end  |
   +--------------------------------------+------------+

-We also need to know the id of the front-end network subnet in order to create a port and assign a floating IP to the server.
+You also need to know the ID of the front-end network subnet, in order to create a port and assign a floating IP to the server.

 .. code-block:: bash